SOCIAL MEDIA AND MENTAL HEALTH

 Social media and mental health are individually, ongoing and current ‘hot topics’.
 The impact on mental health from social media, perhaps an even hotter one.

-As riders, we’ll be aware of specific instances in the equine industry, where social media has impacted mental health and, in some instances, with tragic consequences.
+As equestrians, we’ll be aware of specific instances in the equine industry, where social media has impacted mental health and, in some instances, with tragic consequences.

-Horse and Hound ran an article in 2019 “Riders share concerns about social media distorting reality” looking at the effect on both riders, and horses.
+Horse and Hound ran an article in 2019 “Equestrians share concerns about social media distorting reality” looking at the effect on both riders, and horses.